-Here at Extract Insulation, we know that deciding to undertake work on your property is a complex one.
-We regularly handle queries from a range of customers, including these frequently asked questions.
+Here at Extract Insulation, we know that the decision to undertake work on your property is a complex one.
+We regularly receive from a range of customers, including these frequently asked questions.

-No. There are some conditions that means cavity wall insulation is not always suitable for a property.
-For this reason, we always carry out extensive assessments before recommending the right service to you.
-Having cavity wall insulation installed when it isn't suitable for the property can cause a range of issues, such as damp or structural damage.
-The property may also affect the type of materials that can be used to fill the cavity.
+No. There are some conditions in which cavity wall insulation is not suitable for a property.
+For this reason, we always carry out extensive assessments before recommending the right service for you.
+Installing cavity wall insulation using the incorrect product for the property type can cause a range of issues, such as damp or structural damage.
+The property type may also affect the type of materials that can be used to fill the cavity.

 Within homes the walls and loft are the main source of heating loss.
 Insulation provides an extra barrier, preventing the warm air from escaping as much.
 As a result having cavity wall insulation and loft insulation can dramatically reduce household energy bills.
-It will also improve a property's EPC rating, which can in turn raise property value and ensure the home meets basic energy efficiency standards.
+It will also improve a property's EPC (Energy Performance Certificate) rating, which can in turn increase the property value and ensure the home meets basic energy efficiency standards.

 There are many reasons why the insulation in cavity walls may be removed.
 In some cases, it may be installed incorrectly or a property may not have been suitable in the first place.
-It's also possible for damage to cause problems with the insulation, such as damage occurring to the external brickwork
+It is also possible for damage to cause problems with the insulation, such as damage occurring to the external brickwork.

-Many problems with insulation stem from the insulation becoming damp.
-This not only means you don't receive the maximum benefit of the insulation but it can cause further issues to.
-Properties that need their cavity wall insulation removing are likely to experience damp and mould inside, for example.
+Many problems with insulation stem from the material used becoming damp.
+This not only means you do not receive the maximum benefit of the insulation but it can cause further issues too.
+Properties that need their cavity wall insulation removing are likely to be experiencing damp and mould inside.

-Penetrating damp and mould are the main signs that you should contact a professional to assess your existing cavity wall insulation.
-You may also notice that your home is experiencing more heat loss, although this will be gradual and remains overlooked by many property owners.
+Penetrating damp and mould are the main indicators that a professional is required to carry out an assessment your existing cavity wall insulation.
+You may also notice that your energy bills have increased and your home is experiencing more heat loss, although this will be gradual it remains overlooked by many property owners.

 Yes.
 We can remove cavity wall insulation if necessary, whether you would like it replacing or simply removing.
 Following a thorough assessment of your home, we use a variety of techniques to remove the insulation depending on a variety of factors, such as your property type and the material used.
-The methods we use are safe, causing no damage to the structural integrity of your property.
+The methods we use are safe and do not cause damage to the structural integrity of your property.

 Yes.
-We use leading technology and equipment to gain a clear assessment of your existing cavity wall insulation, including using thermal imagery surveys, allowing us to make recommendations you can rely on.
+We use leading technology and equipment to obtain a clear view of your existing cavity wall insulation when making an assessment, including using thermal imagery surveys, allowing us to make recommendations you can rely on.

-Cavity wall insulation is blown between the two brick layers of external walls.
-Out experienced team use industry leading technology to ensure there are no gaps within the material, maximising the energy efficiency results that your experience.
+Cavity wall insulation is pumped into the space between the two brick layers of external walls using compressed air.
+Our experienced team use industry leading technology to ensure there are no gaps within the material, maximising the energy efficiency of the property.

-We use beads in our cavity wall insulation projects, as they reduce the risk of problems occurring.
-This material still delivers insulation benefits but do not absorb water, as a result the common issue of penetrating damp is removed.
+We use EPS (Expanded Polystyrene) beads in our cavity wall insulation projects, as they reduce the risk of problems occurring.
+This material delivers insulation benefits and does not absorb water, as a result the common issue of penetrating damp is removed.

 If you have any further questions relating to cavity wall or loft insulation, our team is happy to help.

-We also receive mails from troubled home owners who are looking to know about the cost of cavity wall extraction.
-The cost obviously varies from one project to another, depending on the size and need of the house.
-I am providing a very rough and basic idea on the cost.
+We also receive correspondence from troubled home owners who are enquiring about the cost of cavity wall extraction.
+The cost varies from one project to another, depending on the size and need of the property.

 We’ve been working in the industry for over two decades and have honed our experience to other our customers tailored, complete solutions that are accredited and carried out by professional teams.